milliondegree/semantic-segmentation-tensorflow/README.md

 # semantic-segmentation-tensorflow
-various networks applied for semantic segmentation using tensorflow
+various networks applied to semantic segmentation using tensorflow

 fcnn2d.py defines the basic class of this package.
 Other kinds of network including resnet, unet, etc inherit form the basic class.